sensemore/SMCom/README.md

 	pip install SMComPy
 ```

-To see python example: [SMWiredPY](https://github.com/sensemore/SMWiredPy)
+To see a python example: [SMWiredPY](https://github.com/sensemore/SMWiredPy)

 ## API for C++